 Block on Trump's Asylum Ban Upheld by Supreme Court

-When you began your small business, you may have registered your company as a limited partnership or LLC, in which case the name on your articles of incorporation is the one the state legally recognizes.
+When you began your small business, you may have registered your company as a limited partnership or LLC, in which case the company name on your articles of incorporation is the one the state legally recognizes.

 But you don't want to be doing business as "Small Business Concern Group LLC" when your customers and future investors should know you as "Super Happy Great Times Emporium."

 Sole proprietors of multiple small businesses may not want to put "Humperdink Q. Pofferpock" on all of their companies' invoices.
-By using a fictitious name instead, Mr. Pofferpock may operate multiple franchises under multiple DBAs.
+By using a trade name instead, Mr. Pofferpock may operate multiple franchises under multiple DBAs.

 Customers can also more easily find and serve the owners of businesses when they have complaints or potential lawsuits.

 Just remember that if you want to do business under a fictitious name, you need to check if that name is available first.
 Registered business names are public records at the state level, so you can often search a list of existing businesses in your area through your local secretary of state’s office.
 If the name you want is available, you can begin the name registration process with the county clerk’s office.